wigging/computing-julia/docs/_sections/16-testing.md

 ## Testing

 To demonstrate testing functions in Julia, two functions are defined below.
+A small program that uses the functions is also shown.

 ```julia
 # adder.jl